 What is Ear Candling?

-Ear candles are classified as an aromatherapy product that claims to improve general health, well-being and remove ear wax.
-The number of health-related claims that manufacturers of ear candles make is pretty extensive:
+Ear candles are aromatherapy products that claim to improve general health, well-being and remove earwax.
+The number of health-related claims that manufacturers make for ear candling is pretty extensive:

 - cure for ear and sinus infections

 - earwax removal

 - treatment for cold, flu and sore throat

 Pretty impressive, huh?!
 So what’s the process of this magical wonder treatment?
 The “aromatherapy” process involves lighting one end of a hollow candle and placing the other end in your ear canal.
 Yes, it is that simple.

 When the tube of waxed paper or gauze burns, it creates a vacuum-like effect just outside your ear canal.
 The supposed vacuum or difference in air pressure draws out your earwax and treats other infections and ailments.

 Ear candles sound pretty convincing, mainly because a vacuous fire is involved.
 Perhaps there is just something about the nature of fire that captures our imagination and makes us want to believe ear candling works.

 After all, the power of the placebo effect can be compelling.
 There is no doubt your mind is a powerful healing tool when given a chance.

 However, we’re not convinced if positive thinking and a smouldering tube of waxy paper can cure a sinus infection or extract impacted earwax.
 And neither are medical researchers as they claim, “No evidence suggests that ear candling is an effective treatment for any condition.”
 Moreover, for ear candling the, “claimed mechanism of action has not been verified, no positive clinical effect has been reliably recorded, and it is associated with considerable risk.”